-Tandem: A Tale Of Shadows Review Header
+Tandem: A Tale of Shadows Review (PS4) – Projected Figures

 Combining top down exploration with complementing side-on platforming and thought provoking puzzles, Tandem: A Tale of Shadows is a stylish but inconsistent console debut for Monochrome Paris.
 The Finger Guns review.